andremarques9/42-Piscine/README.md

 ---

+## 🧠 Key Takeaways

+* **Low-Level Mastery:** Gained a deep understanding of how memory works (Stack vs. Heap) and how the computer executes code.
+* **Algorithm Development:** Implemented manual versions of functions that are usually taken for granted in modern high-level languages.
+* **Problem-Solving Mindset:** Developed the "Try Harder" attitude, learning to debug and refactor until the code is flawless.

+---

 “Success is not final, failure is not fatal: it is the courage to continue that counts.” - (Mostly just what I told myself every time I saw a red '0' on my dashboard).